-During my service in the musical instruments industry, I have played dozens of Jackson models as well as a lot of Kelly models with different options.
+During my service in the musical instruments industry, I have played dozens of Jackson models as well as a lot of Kelly models with different configurations.

 Let’s hear about my first encounter with Kelly.
 It was back in 2014 when I just started working in the industry.

 This was a Jackson JS32T Kelly model with a Satin Black colour option.
 Of course, I was playing Megadeth riffs! 😉

 Recorded with a Rode VideoMic Pro and a Marshall AVT50 amp + an old Boss SD2.

-In another review that I did for the Jackson JS11 Dinky model, I mentioned that Jackson Guitars changed the body wood on Dinky models from basswood to poplar.
-When I have checked their website for Kelly models, I see the same change for the Kelly series too.
+In another review that I did for the Jackson JS11 Dinky model, I mentioned that Jackson Guitars changed the body wood on the Dinky models from basswood to poplar.
+When I checked their website for Kelly models, I see the same change for the Kelly series too.
 But the ones you are hearing on this page all have a basswood body.

 Even though, this body type is not for everyone I remember having sold dozens of them in a month which was really surprising.

 So when we had more time, I decided to record the full video of another Kelly that we just sold.
-Let’s hear it in more details, but this time recorded with Marshall JVM205C valve amp + Shure SM57 microphone.
+Let’s hear it in more detail, but this time recorded with Marshall JVM205C valve amp + Shure SM57 microphone.

 As you can hear, even on the clean channel of a valve amp it tends to break up a bit because of Jackson’s high-output pickups which make this guitar a natural-born metal axe!

 However, I wasn’t able to find the Satin White version on the official Jackson website, probably discontinued.

 I also had the chance to play and record its Floyd Rose bridge version which is Jackson JS32 Kelly w/FR.
-Since it’s completely identical to the hard-tail version, you can just go to Jackson JS32 Kelly w/FR review page and have a look and hear the guitar.
+Since it’s completely identical to the hard-tail version, you can also check out my Jackson JS32 Kelly w/FR review page and have a look and hear the guitar in action.

 |Body||Poplar or Basswood*|